 Which is why the subject is arousing so much comment and analysis.

 City analysts said despite the split on the MPC, Tuesday's inflation figures showed the Bank remained under no immediate pressure to raise interest rates.

 Peter Hemington, partner at BDO, said: "There are still big question marks for businesses on when the rise might come.
-Businesses cannot plan for growth on the basis of vague or conflicting statements - policymakers can do more to provide certainty for businesses, enabling them to make informed decisions for the future."'Not secure'
+Businesses cannot plan for growth on the basis of vague or conflicting statements - policymakers can do more to provide certainty for businesses, enabling them to make informed decisions for the future."

 David Kern, chief economist at the British Chambers of Commerce, said it was "disappointing" that two members had voted increase rates.

 "With inflation well below target and wage growth stagnating, any increase in interest rates at the moment would be premature," he said.

 "The economic recovery is still not secure and growth amongst UK businesses must be fostered in a low interest rate environment.
 The risks from raising rates too early are much greater than the risks of waiting just a little longer," he said.

 Laith Khalaf, senior analyst at Hargreaves Lansdown described calls for an interest rate rise premature adding: "The last time the committee vote split was in July 2011, shortly before the eurozone crisis kicked interest rate rises into the long grass.
 Yesterday's inflation data and continuing anaemic wage growth may also put somewhat of a dampener on the enthusiasm for rate rises."